lakesareadesign/multi.pass/content/plugins/leads/readme.txt

 >WordPress Leads works as a standalone plugin or hand in hand with [WordPress Landing Pages](http://wordpress.org/plugins/landing-pages/ "Learn more about WordPress Landing Pages") & [WordPress Calls to Action](http://wordpress.org/plugins/cta/ "Learn more about Calls to Action") to create a powerful & free lead generation system for your business.

-Wordpress leads gives you powerful visitor tracking where Google Analytics leaves off ( aka tie website activity directly to a specific individual) It allows you to track every activity that a visitor takes on your site, before converting on a web form.
+Wordpress Leads assists with capturing and segmenting user activity into lead profiles.
+Leads plugin ships with it's own form collection tool but can be extended to use [Ninja Forms](https://wordpress.org/plugins/ninja-forms/), [Gravity Forms](http://www.gravityforms.com/), or [Contact Form 7](https://wordpress.org/plugins/contact-form-7/).
+This plugin connects directly with the [Landing Pages](http://wordpress.org/plugins/landing-pages/ ) and [Calls to Action](http://wordpress.org/plugins/cta/) plugin provided by [Inbound Now](https://www.inboundnow.com).

 = Gather Valuable Intelligence on your Leads: =

-* Learn where your leads are coming from geographically
-* What pages they viewed on your site
+* View the page view funnel leading up to a submission
 * See past comments they have made on your blog
 * Know what they have searched for on your site
 * Learn where referral traffic is coming from
-* See social media profiles and sites they own
+* See social media profiles and sites they own (Provided by [Full Contact](https://www.fullcontact.com/))
 * Gather demographic data
-* See past/current job histories
 * Learn their topical interests
-* and much more.

 This powerful lead data can help you sell smarter and more efficiently.